Public Computers and WIFI

 Can I print?

 Printing is 20¢ a page from public access computers.
-Printing is not available from the Wi-Fi Internet at this time.
+Printing from your device at home or in the library is also available.

 Can I save files or download software?